prebid/prebid-js-plugin-brightcove/README.md

 If you have either created your own build of the MailOnline plugin or are replacing the MailOnline plugin with your own rendering code, you will need to modify the path that the plugin uses to load the rendering plugin.

-- The path to the rendering plugin is defined in `./src/ApnPrebidVast.js>loadMolPlugin(callback)`
+- The path to the rendering plugin is defined in `./src/BcPrebidVast.js>loadMolPlugin(callback)`
-- The MailOnline plugin is invoked in `./src/VastManager.js>playAd(xml)`
+- The MailOnline plugin is invoked in `./src/VasRenderer.js>playAd(xml)`

 #### Using your own rendering code

 If you are replacing the MailOnline rendering plugin with your own custom rendering code, you need to change the code where currently the MailOnline plugin is loaded and invoked.

 - Your renderer must be compatible with the Brightcove Player environment.
-- Remove the following function, which is used to load the MailOnline plugin: `./src/ApnPrebidVast.js>loadMolPlugin(callback)`
+- Remove the following function, which is used to load the MailOnline plugin: `./src/BcPrebidVast.js>loadMolPlugin(callback)`
   - Make sure that all calls to this function have also been removed from your plugin code.
 - Add code to load in your rendering script, if needed.
-- Re-write the following function, which currently invokes the MailOnline plugin to play the ad:  `./src/VastManager.js>playAd(xml)`
+- Re-write the following function, which currently invokes the MailOnline plugin to play the ad:  `./src/VastRenderer.js>playAd(xml)`
-- Modify the communication code between your renderer and `./src/VastManager.js` so that ad playback is synchronized with the playing of the main content in the Brightcove Player.
-Currently, the `VastManager` is using the following events to manage this synchronization:
+- Modify the communication code between your renderer and `./src/VastRenderer.js` so that ad playback is synchronized with the playing of the main content in the Brightcove Player.
+Currently, the `VastRenderer` is using the following events to manage this synchronization:
   - `vast.adStart`
   - `vast.adError`
   - `vast.adsCancel`